Frequently asked questions

 The PUD’s outage map is available around the clock, 24/7, for its customers.
 It shows outages down to a quarter mile area.
 The information is in near-real-time.
 However, there may be instances where the posting of an outage to the map may be delayed while the utility gathers and verifies information.
 During major storms, with multiple widespread outages, it may take more time to assess the extent of outages throughout the PUD service area.

-During major storms, Estimated time of restoration (ETRs) may not be available due to the large number of crews out making repairs throughout the service territory.
+During major storms, Estimated Time of Restoration (ETRs) may not be available due to the large number of crews out making repairs throughout the service territory.
 Our first priority during major storms is repair work.
+But we will work to provide regular regional updates on the outage map to ensure customers have the most up-to-date information, and once a crew is assigned to an outage, we will update a customer’s ETR via text message and on the outage map.

 A major power restoration challenge is that trees that have fallen on power lines or brush can limit access to restoration sites and may need to be cleared before repair work can begin.
 This can often be an all-day job.
 Often, PUD crews may not be able to estimate how long a job may take until they arrive at the site to begin clearing it for the work.